RE: The varied impacts of changes in policing policy in a county – our service appears no longer needed. June 2013

 Those figures would tend to suggest that violence to woman by men has dropped to about 1 /3 of its 2005-6 levels and violence by women to men is now at about 1/6th of the 2005-6 level.

 But in an equal society why is it that “ 4 out of 5” men are arrested and only “1 in 2” women?

-In the laudable strategy of “preventing violence to women and girls” girls are “left” with their mother, and boys are separated from her!
+In the laudable strategy of “preventing violence to women and girls” girls are “left” with their mother, who is more likely to their abuser and boys are separated from her!